 How can you prevent impetigo?

 To prevent impetigo, avoid contact with infected individuals.
 If you touch an open wound, wash your hands immediately with soap and warm water.
-You should also make sure to wash any surfaces, objects, clothing, towels, or bedding that may have come in contact with the infection with soap and hot water.
+Wash any surfaces, objects, clothing, towels, or bedding that may have come in contact with the infection with soap and hot water.
 If you have an open wound or a fresh abrasion, avoid scratching as this could allow the bacteria from the impetigo to enter and cause an infection; better yet, cover all open wounds and insect bites.
-If you do contract impetigo, avoid spreading the infection to other people and to other parts of your body by not scratching and applying antibiotic ointment and proper dressings to affected areas.
+If you do contract impetigo, avoid spreading the infection to other people and to other parts of your body; Not scratching and applying antibiotic ointment and proper dressings to affected areas are imperative.

 Know the facts, then act

 Impetigo is a highly contagious bacterial infection of the skin that can sometimes have serious complications.
-It is spread through direct skin contact, which means everyone is at risk, but athletes, particularly wrestlers, are at increased risk for contracting the disease.
+It is spread through direct skin contact, which means everyone is at risk; athletes, particularly wrestlers, are at higher risk for contracting the disease.
 If you even suspect that you have impetigo, avoid contact with others until you know for sure you are not infected or you have been on medication for at least 72 hours.
-Knowing the facts and taking measures to prevent contracting or spreading impetigo will benefit not only you, but also your fellow athletes.
+Knowing the facts and taking measures to prevent contracting or spreading impetigo will benefit you and your fellow athletes.

 Author: Heather Martin, MS, LAT, ATC and Ashley Wojnowski, LAT, ATC | Columbus, GA